-ii) change in a building's exterior surface material

-- iii) rearrangement or addition of windows or doors - iv) façade reconstruction or replacement - b.
+- ii) change in a building's exterior surface material - iii) rearrangement or addition of windows or doors - iv) façade reconstruction or replacement - b.
 No building permit shall be issued for any exterior building alteration that is subject to this Section 3.5.3.A.4 unless an application for façade improvement review has been prepared in accordance with the requirements herein and unless such application has been reviewed by the Medway Design Review Committee and a written recommendation is provided to the Building Commissioner or the Design Review Committee has failed to act within thirty days as provided in Section 3.5.3.A.4.d. - c.
-Before filing for a building permit with the Building Commissioner for the activities specified in Section 3.5.3.A.4, a facade improvement review application shall first be filed with the Community and Economic Development office for review by the Medway Design Review Committee for compliance with the Medway Design Review d.
+Before filing for a building permit with the Building Commissioner for the activities specified in Section 3.5.3.A.4, a facade improvement review application shall first be filed with the Community and Economic Development office for review by the Medway Design Review Committee for compliance with the Medway Design Review Guidelines.
+The submittal of the application shall be in form and format as specified by the Design Review Committee. - d.
 The Design Review Committee shall meet with the applicant or its representative to review the proposed façade improvements within fifteen days of receipt of a complete façade improvement application (referred to herein as the application date) by the Community and Economic Development office.
 No later than thirty days from the application date, the Design Review Committee shall prepare and provide its written review letter with recommendations regarding the proposed façade improvements to the Building Commissioner.
 Failure of the Design Review Committee to act within said thirty days shall be deemed a lack of opposition thereto.
 These deadlines may be extended by mutual agreement of the Design Review Committee and the applicant.